mka1284/CarND-Advanced-Lane-Lines-P2/writeup.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
+#### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+One of main issues was how to isolate the lane pixels from the rest under different lighting conditions.
+Essentially, Gaussian blur and Canny filters turned out to be not helpful in this case.
+Masking out everything but white and yellow pixels did the trick, however there were still some outliers.
+A stable detection pipeline could only be achieved by extending the field of view to a maximum, so that also the dashed line on the left can be detected successfully by filtering out outliers, and averaging over the last 10 valid frames averages out the high-frequency jumps between images.
+The pipeline is likely to fail on curves with very small radius, such that not enough lane pixels are in the frame.
+It could be made more robust by passing on the information where to search for the line in the frame from the results of the previous frame, to have a prior.
+Also information about changes of street lightning conditions could be saved and reused for a better detection.